paly2/GPIOEmu/README.md

 You need a UNIX-like system to run this emulator, such as GNU/Linux, FreeBSD...
 It *will not* work on Micro$oft Windows, but it is designed to be easy to port (it mostly uses the standard library or cross-plateform libraries).

 Dependencies:
-* Python 2 or 3 (yes, it runs with both, like the RPi.GPIO module)
+* Python3
-* SDL 2 library
+* SDL2 library

 Run, as root:
 ```
 # apt-get install libsdl2-dev # Install the SDL 2 library
 # python3 setup.py install # Install the GPIOEmu python extension
 ```

+Note: it should be able to run with Python2, however, there may be bugs.

 ## How to use it